warrenmo/cc-image-classifier/README.md

 # Classifiers Done Quick
-A web-app for quickly building and training classifiers using transfer learning.
-Currently working on image classifiers.
+A non-expert/beginner-friendly web-app for quickly building and training classifiers using transfer learning.